xvrh/puppeteer-dart/README.md

 }
 ```

-Note: In a future version, we can image to compile the dart code to javascript on the fly before
+Note: In a future version, we can imagine writing the code in Dart and it would be compiled to javascript transparently
-sending it to the browser (with ddc or dart2js).
+ (with ddc or dart2js).

 ## Related work
  * [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface)